IsacKun220/com1001/FAQ.md

   ourselves.

-* **Please don't email staff about technical issues directly.** Although staff email addresses are listed on Blackboard, they're only there as as a *last resort*.
+* **Please don't email staff about technical issues directly.** Although staff email addresses are listed on Blackboard, they're only there as a *last resort*.
 It is highly unlikely that you won't get a response using one of the methods above.